Remote Education (Secondary) - Information for Parents

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 Students can access their live lessons in the same way, joining the rest of their class remotely.
-They can ask questions and be questioned and submit their work by mail or though teams.
+They can ask questions and be questioned and submit their work by mail or though MS Teams.

 Teachers strive to teach both those in their class and students isolating at home, however, there might sometimes be a delay in students being admitted to the lesson as staff settle their class and take the register.